open-atmos/AC-1D/README.rst

 1D model for ice formation from INP
 ==============================================

 The goal of this simplified 1D model is to enable the comparison and evaluation of different ice formation mechanisms from the literature against observational constraints.
-The model is informed from LES case study output (Fridlind et al., 2012).
+The model is informed from LES case study output.
+The default case study is taken from the SHEBA field campaign described and simulated by Fridlind et al. (2012).

 Assumptions
 ^^^^^^^^^^^^^^